 - Errors These are errors that have been noted and require correction.
-They are typically implementation errors. - Not best practice These are methodology issues that are not in alignment with current best practice. - Gap This is additional work that can provide further flood intelligence and may improve outcomes for Council, the community and/or other stakeholders (e.g. SES).
+They are typically implementation errors. - Best practice These are methodology issues that are not in alignment with current best practice. - Future opportunity This is additional work that can provide further flood intelligence and may improve outcomes for CoWW, the community and/or other stakeholders (e.g. SES).
+However, it would not materially change the outcomes of the FRMS&P 2018 project.